Mounjaro Side Effects

 “Switching to a different medication within the same class can sometimes improve tolerability for patients who experience side effects, due to variations in how individuals respond to specific drugs,” Einav said.

-If you experience any side effect that persists or bothers you, speak to your health care provider.
+If you experience any persistent or bothersome side effects, speak to your health care provider.

 Severe Mounjaro Side Effects